Agosdev/Agosdev/README.md

 ✦ Ambition, patience and persistence ✦

 I'm Agos, a 28 years old enthusiast of technology and art in all of its forms.

-⭐ Currently React developer going to => MERN stack
-⭐ Other knowledges i aspire to master => Next Js, AWS, Cypress

-✔ Tools: Git - Github / Gitlab.
-Npm / Yarn.
-✔ Deploy: Vercel / Heroku.
+I enjoy challenges because the greatest achievement is to always learn.

+⭐ Interests: Blockchain.